Yale-BIM/f21-assignments/assignment-1/README.md

 * Part I (2 pt): 1 pt for setting up your GitHub repository, and 1 pt for updating the README.md file.

-## Part I. Set up Gitlab Repository
+## Part I. Set up GitHub Repository

 1. Create a free account in [GitHub](https://github.com/) using your Yale email.